-Policy Goal 2.11 State law allows for child welfare involvement in non-familial child sex trafficking cases without hinging involvement on caregiver fault and provides for an alternative, specialized investigation in those cases.
+Policy Goal 2.11 State law allows for child welfare involvement in sex trafficking cases that do not involve caregiver fault and provides for an alternative, specialized response in those cases.

-A commercially sexually exploited juvenile9 may be deemed "dependent" for purposes of accessing child welfare services and protection regardless of whether the child's parent or caregiver was the perpetrator of the harm, but Michigan law does not provide for a specialized investigation in those cases.
+A commercially sexually exploited juvenile may be deemed "dependent" for purposes of accessing child welfare services and protection regardless of whether the child's parent or caregiver was the perpetrator of the harm, but Michigan law does not provide for a specialized response in those cases.